aashiqumar/aashiqumar/README.md

    <h1 align="center">Drylast</h1>
       <img width="10%" align="center"   src="https://github.com/aashiqumar/aashiqumar/blob/main/Drylast-logo-8.JPG" >

-I have started a Community named Drylest Where we share App and Webiste devleopment contents and all the other development which we create.
+I have started a Community named Drylest Where we share App and Website devleopment contents and all the other development which we create.

   <!-- <span> <h2>Join the Community on Discord ⚡</h2>
 <a  href="https://discord.gg/hWwbgP4dz9"><img alt=" Discord" src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white"></a>